usc-isi-i2/wikidata-wikifier/wikifier/README.md

 read and write JSON files.

 ## IdentifierWikifier.ipynb
-Wikifier input csv file, output csv file
+Wikifier input csv file, output csv file.

 ## minHash.py
 Build a list for all MinHash objects.
 Give a file, it will return the top 5 silimiar items and their similarity scores.